4W4I5/Semester-4-Notes/FSE/FSE 6 Feb, 2023 (Traditional Models).md

 		- Confusing or difficult functions can be identified and changed accordingly
 	- Cons
 		- Risk of insufficient requirement analysis owing to too much dependency on the prototype
-		- Users might get confused between the prototype and the actual intended deployed systems
+		- Users see the prototype and attempt to buy it after a few fixes, resulting in a bad product
+			- Very important to define rules up front, before starting the project
 		- Devs may try to reuse existing prototypes to build the actual system even when its not technically feasible
+			- They also try to compromise on implementation in order to get the prototype up and running
 		- ###### Effort invested in building prototypes may be too much if not checked/monitored properly
 - Types of Prototyping
 	- Throwaway/Rapid